 The purpose of this site is to give you the latest information and insight into the world of female autism.

 My name is Kristen and I was inspired to create this site after being diagnosed as autistic in my 30’s.
-Though I had seen many skilled doctors, mental health professionals, and other healthcare workers throughout my life, none of them had ever once suspected autism.
-I was labelled shy, gifted, intense, sensitive, reserved, slightly eccentric, but never autistic.
+Though I had seen many skilled doctors, mental health professionals, and other healthcare providers throughout my life, none of them had ever once suspected autism.
+I was labelled shy, gifted, intense, sensitive, reserved, but never autistic.

 How come?
 What is it about me that makes my autism invisible?
 And why did it take so long for someone to finally see autism in the ways I express myself and inhabit this world?
 These are the types of questions I explore here.